Probation procedure for non-academic staff

 INDUCTION

-The line manager should also make clear that these standards will be monitored throughout the probation period and the frequency by which they can be formally reviewed.
+The line manager must also make clear that these standards and objectives will be monitored throughout the probation period and the frequency by which they can be formally reviewed.

-The probationer should be briefed on how their role operates in relation to their colleagues and within the context of the department's or unit's work and Birkbeck as a whole.
+The probationer must be briefed on how their role operates in relation to their colleagues and within the context of the department's or unit's work and Birkbeck as a whole.

 Where appropriate, the probationer may be given the option of being matched with a peer mentor on an informal basis (where possible, this will be an experienced member of staff familiar with their role) who they can look to for general support and encouragement throughout the probation period.